parpiyev/micro-service/README.md

 issue the "npm start" command to get started

-before you start, you need to wrap the ts-knot globally
+before you start, you need to wrap the "ts-node" globally

 To set the ts-node, issue the command "npm i ts-node" on the terminal